neiesc/ivera-fullstack-test/README.md

 🔴 A page of **character details**, that shows all info returned from the backend by clicking on a character on the list created before;<br>

 ## Technologies and tools you have to use:
-- Javascript ES6+
+☑️ Javascript ES6+ <br>
-- Nodejs
+☑️ Nodejs <br>
-- Vuejs or Reactjs (for the front-end)
+☑️ Vuejs or Reactjs (for the front-end) <br>
-- Express (for the back-end)
+☑️ Express (for the back-end) <br>
-- Be free to use any other tools/tecs if you need
+☑️ Be free to use any other tools/tecs if you need <br>

+## Start instructions
+- Create a fork of this project
+- Do all the tasks to complete the application
-## Create a README.md showing the steps to run the application
+- Create a README.md showing the steps to run the application
+- Make a merge request on the main branch
+- Send us the link of the merge request